NOVEL-IN-PROGRESS

 Jane chuckled when Severine's stomach growled from hunger.

-"You got it?"
+"You got money?"
 Severine asked.
-"Money for a meal, I mean."

 "Money?
 I tol' you.
 She don't never know what they brung by.
-I sell a few things here and there whats I get my hands on.
+So then I sell a few things here and there whats I get my hands on.
 That's all there is to that!"
 Jane replied.

 4.